komura-crm/donaldboulton/src/content/posts/jew-who.md

 I am a mutt I have everything in my blood from around the World including Chinese 3 times.
 The Holman side of my family has a compiled book of family history including a lot of pictures and drawings of family member's to the 1600's.
 I look at mixed blood as maybe a Curse and somewhat of a Blessing.
 Some of the smartest and most Beautiful are of Mixed Blood.
 A Lot of Jewish girls are very pretty.
 Some I have to double or triple take.

-The other Two tribes of Israel were of dark and light mixes, with differing areas, political views and ways.
+The other Two tribes of Israel were of dark and light mixes, with differing living areas, political views and ways.
 Known as Judah and Benjamin!

-The Tribes of Israel were 12.
-Ten that went Home and 2 stuck in Egypt, and are Egyptian of true heritage.
+The Tribes of Israel were then 12.
+Ten that went Home and 2 stuck in Egypt, and were Egyptian of true heritage.
 Remember Exodus, that means they split from there homeland to somewhere else.

 Egypt's economy, and army's were failing.
 There ability to pay the skilled workers and engineers they had left was gone, and not much food to feed there own people let a lone a huge un-needed work force.